 While all exterior paint is exposed to UV rays, if the exterior is also subject to one or more of the other factors that contribute to chalking, you will need to be more diligent and add more protective factors to the paint itself.

 Another is the product itself.
-For example, if interior paint is used on an exterior surface, then the chalking effect will become pronounced far more quickly because it lacks the elements to delay chalking.
+For example, if interior paint is used on an exterior surface, the chalking effect will become pronounced far more quickly because it lacks the elements to delay chalking.

 Addressing Chalky and Powdery Finish on Walls

-This means that you will instead need to wash, sand, and then repaint the surface with a new batch of paint.
+Once you start seeing chalking on the painted surface, there is no way to reverse the process.
+This simply means that you will instead need to wash, sand, and then repaint the surface with a new batch of UV-resistant paint.

 If the paint has yet to chalk, there are ways to stop the process from ever starting or at least slow it down considerably.